 Thus the criterion for assessing the efficiency of agro-eco-management and strategies is to be whether socially desirable and practically possible environmental goals are realized with the minimum possible overall costs (direct, indirect, private, public, production, environmental, transaction etc.).
-Accordingly inefficiency is expressed either in failure to achieve feasible (technically, politically, economically) environmental goals (conservation of natural resources, overcoming certain eco-problems, diminishing existing eco-risks, decreesing eco-losses, recovery and improvement of natural environment etc.) or achieving of set up goals with Modern socio-economic, institutional and (more often) natural environment in changing very fast and often unpredictably.
+Accordingly inefficiency is expressed either in failure to achieve feasible (technically, politically, economically) environmental goals (conservation of natural resources, overcoming certain eco-problems, diminishing existing eco-risks, decreesing eco-losses, recovery and improvement of natural environment etc.) or achieving of set up goals with more costs comparing to another feasible form of management.
+Modern socio-economic, institutional and (more often) natural environment in changing very fast and often unpredictably.
 Consequently, any strategy for effective management of natural resources conservation is to be adaptive strategy.
 Accordingly, dominating and other feasible (market, private, public, hybrid) forms are to be assessed in terms of their absolute and comparative (adaptation) potential of protect eco-rights and investments of agents, assure socially desirable level of environmental conservation (enhancement), minimize overall costs, coordinate and stimulate ecoactivities, reconcile conflicts, and recover long-term costs for organizational development in the specific economic, institutional and natural environment.

-(The Most) Effective Forms for Agro-Eco-Management
+V. (The Most) Effective Forms for Agro-Eco-Management